-(a) The State Fire Marshal shall review risk analyses, plans, and other associated materials required by this Article and make a best available technology determination based on the following criteria.
-These criteria are subject to a field performance evaluation to substantiate operator claims:

-(1) The effectiveness of each technology in terms of sensitivity, accuracy, reliability, and robustness;

-(2) The engineering feasibility of each technology considering operational aspects of the pipeline;
+- (a) The State Fire Marshal shall review risk analyses, plans, and other associated materials required by this Article and make a best available technology determination based on, but not limited to, the following criteria.
+These criteria are subject to a field performance evaluation to substantiate operator claims: - (1) The effectiveness of each technology in terms of sensitivity, accuracy, reliability, and robustness; - (2) The engineering feasibility of each technology considering operational aspects of the pipeline;

-(3) Whether each technology provides the greatest degree of protection;

-(4) Whether each technology limits the quantity of release in the event of a spill;

-(5) Whether each technology is the best in use in other similar situations and is available for use by the operator;

-(6) Whether each technology is transferable to the operator's pipeline operations;

-(7) Whether there is a reasonable expectation that each technology will provide increased spill prevention, spill volume reduction, or other environmental benefits;

-(8) The age and condition of the technology currently in use on the pipeline;

-(9) Whether each technology is compatible with existing operations and technologies in use by the applicant;

-(10) Regional considerations (i.e., long pipeline distances, changes in elevation, underwater environments, limited access to pipe segments).

-(11) Any other information that may be relevant or appropriate when rendering a determination of best available technology based on the criteria in this Section.

-(b) Operators must include a written justification that the technology proposed for use is the best available for the applied operations of the pipeline.

-(c) If the State Fire Marshal determines that a technology proposed for use by the applicant is not the best available technology, the State Fire Marshal will provide a written finding explaining the decision consistent with the provisions found in Section 2112 (State Fire Marshal Risk Analysis Assessment).
+- (3) Whether each technology provides the greatest degree of protection: - (4) Whether each technology limits the quantity of release in the event of a spill; - (3) Whether each technology is the best in use in other similar situations and is available for use by the operator; - (4) Whether each technology is transferable to the operator's pipeline operations; - (5) Whether there is a reasonable expectation that each technology will provide increased spill prevention, spill volume reduction, or other environmental benefits; - (6) The age and condition of the technology currently in use on the pipeline; - (7) Whether each technology is compatible with existing operations and technologies in use by the applicant; - (8) Regional considerations (i.e., long pipeline distances, changes in elevation, underwater environments, limited access to pipe segments). - (b) Operators must include a written justification that the technology proposed for use is the best available for the applied operations of the pipeline. - (c) If the State Fire Marshal determines that a technology proposed for use by the applicant is not the best available technology, the State Fire Marshal will provide a written finding explaining the decision consistent with the provisions found in Section 2112 (State Fire Marshal Risk Assessment).

-Note: Authority cited: Sections 51010, 51013.1 51013.5 and 51015 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.
-Reference: Sections 51010, 51010.5, 51013, 51013.1 51013.5, 51015, 51015.4 and 51016 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.